 The primary responsibility of a credit analyst is to determine the creditworthiness of a business, or an individual.
 This is usually done by checking the credit history.
 Loan approval often depends on the findings of the credit analyst.

 The duties and responsibilities of the librarian depend on the type of library that one is employed—academic, public, administrative, or school.
 There are also special librarians in corporate, law, and medical settings.
-Creating a database and organizing library materials is one of the main responsibilities of the librarian.
+Creating a database and organizing library materials is one of the main responsibilities of the librarian, learned from taking a library science degree online.

 Business reporters may work for television, radio, newspaper, or websites.
 The main responsibility of business reporters is to inform people on the latest developments in industries and markets, as well as in the financial sector.